iqbalyarkhan/old-website/content/2021-11-20--Networking.md

 ### Default Gateway

-An item configured on network interfaces is a default gateway.
-Default gateway is nothing but an IP address on the local network to whcih packets are fowarded to generally if the destination is not a local IP address.
+One item configured on network interfaces is a default gateway.
+Default gateway is nothing but an IP address on the local network to which packets are fowarded to generally if the destination is not a local IP address.

 ### Subnet Mask